hdorgeval/le-livre-des-rois/src/markdown/en/warner/04-jamshid/02-the-story-of-zahhak-and-his-father.md

 But hasty.
 People called him Biwarasp.

-Ten thousand is " biwar " in ancient Persian,
+Ten thousand is "biwar" in ancient Persian,

 And he possessed ten thousand Arab steeds